 - the integrity of the input data and application of suitable methodology, modelling processes and assumptions in the calculation of the Society's long-term technical provision liabilities; - revenue recognition including the timing, completeness and accounting of premium income. - the risk of management override of internal controls.
-International Standards on Auditing (UK and Ireland) state that this risk must always be treated as significant; - the Society remains in a solvent position; and - The potential impact of the Coronavirus (Covid-19) on the mortality of members and on the Society's solvency for a period of at least twelve months from the date when the financial statements are authorised for issue.
+International Standards on Auditing (UK and Ireland) state that this risk must always be treated as significant; - the Society remains in a solvent position.